 If your gum appearance is altered, this can be a sign of more advanced gum disease, like Periodontal Disease.
 White spots, appearance of infections, or the appearance of gums pulling away from the teeth can all be indicators of gum disease, and should be seen by a dentist as soon as possible.
 Your dentist may even refer you to a specialist called a Periodontist if your gum disease is the more advanced kind.

 Loose permanent teeth is generally a cause for alarm, and one cause of this may be advanced gum disease.
 A Periodontist or Dentist can help diagnose and work with you to plan treatment.
 Advanced gum disease can cause tooth or bone loss, but the earlier it can be caught or treated, the less likely that is to happen.

 Similar to the loose teeth, gum disease can cause shifts in bite.
 Again, be sure to discuss this with your dentist, as they may be able to help diagnose the cause, and help you plan a course of treatment that will prevent any further gum disease.

 Gum disease can range from the minor and easily treated Gingivitis, to the more advanced Periodontal disease.
 Ultimately the best treatment is preventative care.
 The importance of diligent dental hygiene that includes brushing and flossing cannot be overstated.
 Also early recognition at regular dental cleanings can catch gum disease early when it is easily treated.
-Call our McKinney, Rowlett, Carrollton, Sherman, Greenville or Albuquerque Dental Office to schedule a dental cleaning today, and get a handle on your dental health.
+Call our McKinney, Rowlett, Sherman, Greenville, Rio Bravo or Montgomery dental offices to schedule a dental cleaning today, and get a handle on your dental health.